 Braided rivers provide a very complex and unique ecosystem on which many species rely.
 Human impacts on river systems have been vast, and include water and gravel extraction, disturbance caused by recreational uses, damming, as well as weed and mammalian predator encroachment.

 Several endangered and endemic birds rely on these habitats, and we have undertaken a large variety of approaches and projects to develop management plans to aid in the birds’ conservation.
-This includes everything from designing and carrying out monitoring schemes to extensive trapping programs, such as the recent project started on the upper Clarence River to help protect the black-fronted tern.Back to work
+This includes everything from designing and carrying out monitoring schemes to extensive predator trapping programmes, such as our project on the upper Clarence River to help protect the black-fronted tern.Back to work